lorikayman/RebisTheory/rebis_theory.md

     This would simultaneously explain presence of dark embers as a material in small quantity, and allow for the thematically fitting counterpart to be present.
 To explore this resolution, we have to look at the nature of the curse and parallels across the stories involving it.

-    As tortodrones, reactivated by dark matter, as Margrel, summoned from the Underworld, Darkfire Vanaduke has more distinct presence of purple cracks across his armor.
+    As tortodrones, reactivated by dark matter, as Margrel, summoned from the Underworld, Darkfire Lord Vanaduke has more distinct presence of purple cracks across his armor.
 Paired with the idea of curse being applied to the citadel, we can gather, that this has to __involve devilites, and Nefarious Imp at that, as ones to inflict this curse onto the Citadel__.

     Due to this, Nature Sprites would be still present, but, absence of the console would not.
 Same applied for the Ice Queen, as her version of the Royal Jelly Palace _also lacks the console_.
 The only way to resolve this is to suggest that it was removed by actions of currently unknown actor, without leaning to a game direction and design reasons.